MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

         {
             try
             {
                 // Do not persist state so that the PermissionRequested event is always
-              // raised and the app is in control of all permission requests. args.ShouldPersist = true;
+                // raised and the app is in control of all permission requests. args.ShouldPersist = false;
             }
-            catch (Exception exception) {}
+            catch (NotImplementedException e) {
+                Debug.WriteLine($"ShouldPersist failed: {e.Message}");
+            }
             (string, CoreWebView2PermissionKind, bool) cachedKey =
                 (args.Uri, args.PermissionKind, args.IsUserInitiated);
             if (_cachedPermissions.ContainsKey(cachedKey))